 What if that gap isn’t a digital solution?
 Might it be that a certain segment of your business doesn’t make sense anymore and it should be dropped?
 Technology can create greater efficiency with a money-losing business segment, but if you can’t make that technology effective, what’s the point of having it in the first place?

 Identifying these issues and developing solutions is much easier if you have a strategic plan in place.

-Even after you identify the issue—let’s assume you’ve determined you need a new customer management system—finding the proper solution can be a challenge.
+Even after you identify the issue—let’s assume you’ve determined you need a new CMS—finding the solution can be a challenge.
 Try typing “customer management system” into the search bar on Google.
 It yields nearly 2 million results.

 How are you supposed to know which is the right answer for you?
 Do you have someone in the organisation that understands your goals and can match up a technical solution?
 Should you trust one of 100 websites that offer a “Top 10 Best Customer Management System” list?
 Probably not!

-There’s a great chance that you not know enough about technology to make the important decisions by yourself.
-You’re either going to want to develop someone into that role or find a consultant/advisor who can serve as an independent voice.
+There’s a great chance that you don’t know enough about technology to make the important decisions by yourself.
+You’re either going to develop someone into that role or find a consultant/advisor as an independent voice.